Skip to content

 Characteristics of Recessive Phenotypes

-• Gene A is linked with the 'artsy' phenotype.
-A fruit fly that is homozygous recessive for Gene A has wings that are colorful and distinctive patterns.
+• Gene D is correlated with the 'dewy' phenotype.
+A fruit fly that is homozygous recessive for Gene D appears moist, with its body covered in tiny droplets of water.

-• Gene H is correlated with the 'horsey' phenotype.
-A fruit fly that is homozygous recessive for Gene H is quite big and strong-looking, much larger than your typical fruit fly.
+• Gene E is connected with the 'eery' phenotype.
+A fruit fly that is homozygous recessive for Gene E appears to have something off, crooked limbs and other twisted appendages.

 Phenotype Genotypes Progeny